 Must have: a little bottle of sun cream for replenishment during the ride.

 3. Dealing with punctures – the one thing that every rider dreads - even mentioning the “P” word makes us nervous - but they’re actually pretty rare, particularly if you give your tyres a quick pump up before you leave.
 Spare tubes make for the quickest fix, but it pays to carry a small puncture repair kit too, just in case you hit a rash of them.
 Take the biggest pump that you can – a tiny micro pump is fine on a summer road ride, but you’ll be there for ages when you’re trying to pump up an MTB tyre.

 Must haves – inner tubes, tyre levers, puncture repair kit, pump

-4. Tools – you don’t need to carry a toolkit’s worth of gear around with you if you’re close to home.
+4. Tools – you don’t need to carry a tool box of gear around with you if you’re close to home.
 A good multi-tool will do the trick for most jobs, but worth carrying a small adjustable spanner for wheels without quick releases - as you often find on kid’s bikes and tagalongs.

-Top tip – pop all of your tools into a small bag so they’re always ready to go
+Top tip – pop all of your tools into a small bag so they’re always ready to grab and go.

 5. Spread the load – the ride leader doesn’t always have to carry all the spares so split out the spares between the riders in their own rucksacks.
 Packing light is a good life lesson for the little ones too.